aiven/devportal/docs/tools/terraform/howto/vnet-peering-azure.rst

     }

-2. Create peering in Azure
+Step 2: Create peering in Azure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now create the connection using the credentials from the previous step.